AnthonyLzq/AnthonyLzq/README.md

 I'm a technology enthusiast and self-taught person who loves to code and contribute to open source projects.

 - 🌍 I'm based in Lima
 - ✉️  You can contact me at [anthony.luzquinos@gmail.com](mailto:anthony.luzquinos@gmail.com)
 - 🚀 I’m currently working on a backend development framework, [Simba.js](http://www.npmjs.com/package/@anthonylzq/simba.js)
 - 😄 I love to program and play video games.
-- I'm a member of [ACECOM](https://acecom.dev/).
+- 🤩 I'm a proud member of [ACECOM](https://acecom.dev/).

 ### Skills